umarhassan-mitodl/11.233-fall-2005/content/pages/readings.md

 Uncertainty, Bounded Rationality, and "Satisficing"

-Session on MIT authorization for research involving interviewing, with the [Committee on the Use of Humans as Experimental Subjects](http://web.mit.edu/committees/couhes/).
+Session on MIT authorization for research involving interviewing, with the {{% resource_link "e83cc4cb-db39-4dd3-a9d1-bd7dc21276da" "Committee on the Use of Humans as Experimental Subjects" %}}.

 {{< tdclose >}}{{< tdopen >}}